AJDStudios/Resume/README.txt

  - Added static contact info
  - custom icon added
  - Cleaned up CSS for Contact
- - As a lot of what I did in JS originally is different in React, the JS file is still available in the repository commented out for reference.
+ - As a lot of what I did in JS originally is different in React, the JS file is still available in the repository commented out for reference. (not best practice, but this was an early design)
  - All hero animations done.
  - Carousel works again
  - converted images and videos to WebP and WebM files.